-Ecuador is improving its number and quality of luxury travel offerings each year and investing a tremendous amount in infrastructure.
+Ecuador is improving its number and quality of luxury travel offerings each year and investing a tremendous amount in infrastructure—including one of South America's few working train lines.
 Besides small pampered yacht cruises in the Galapagos, there are now more than a few luxury hotels too for those who don't want to spend a whole week on a ship.
 Most of the travel to that island is self-contained though: there are (thankfully) no large hotels on the islands that would suck up lots of resources and add to the degradation.

 Although Quito is a vibrant city with plenty of attractions and a lot to see in the UNESCO World Heritage center, get out further if you can after a couple days to explore more of the country.
 The rural markets are a swirl of color and varying costumes, with great buys in every direction.
 The towns of Cuenca and Baños are worth more than just a stopover on a day trip.
 Adventure tour activities in the highlands and cloudforests are among the best in South America.
 Apart from a trip to the Galapagos Islands, almost everything you would spend money on in Ecuador is a terrific value.

 The secret is out now on Ecuador as a place to retire or live abroad: it offers one of the best payoffs on the planet in terms of what you can get for your money as a resident and real estate investor.